njaramilloe/PS_Repo/Taller_2/README.md

 This is the repository for the problem set 2 for Big Data and Machine Learning for Applied Economics

-This repository contain four (4) folders:
+This repository contains four (4) folders:

 - `document`: contains the final document in `pdf` format.
 This document presents a result of machine learning models applied to Bogota's properties data set scrapped from properaty web page.